Iain Fraser (soccer): Major League Soccer

-Fraser was the fifth player selected overall in the inaugural Major League Soccer draft.
-Fraser spent only one season in the MLS, playing for the New England Revolution in 1996.
-Although he missed the first few games due to injury, once he hit the field Fraser played every minute of every game after that.
-That year, the New England Revolution also featured midfielder Geoff Aunger and Mark Watson, both his teammates from the Canadian national team.
+On February 7, 1996, Fraser was the fifth player selected overall in the 1996 MLS Inaugural Player Draft.
+Fraser spent only one season in the MLS, playing for the New England Revolution in their first-ever season.
+Although he missed the first few games due to injury, once he hit the field Fraser played every minute of every game after that, making his debut on June 6 in a loss to the LA Galaxy.
+Fraser recorded one assist during his time with the Revolution, on September 7, 1996 in a 2-0 win over the Dallas Burn.
+That year, the New England Revolution also featured midfielders Geoff Aunger and Mark Watson, both teammates of Fraser's from the Canada men's national soccer team.
+During his time in New England Fraser clashed with head coach Frank Stapleton, and ultimately requested a trade.
+On March 10, 1997, the Revolution placed Fraser on waivers.

 Fraser is also known for his involvement in a 1997 antitrust lawsuit brought against Major League Soccer.
 The case alleged that the league's single entity structure, whereby all players are contracted to the league (and not to individual teams) was in fact an illegal monopoly.
 He was the first plaintiff listed in the lawsuit, leading the case to be known as Fraser vs Major League Soccer.

 Sacramento Knights and retirement

 He then joined the Sacramento Knights of the World Indoor Soccer League, where he was employed simultaneously as a player, Head Coach, and Director of Operations.
 Fraser is one of the few professionals to win honours both on-field and off-field in the same seasons, as he was both named defender of the year and coach of the year in 1999 and 2001.
 He stayed with the Knights until the WISL folded.

-Fraser continues to be a top youth soccer coach for San Juan Soccer Club which is based in Sacramento, California.
+Fraser continues to be a top youth soccer coach in the Sacramento area for Folsom Lake Surf where he is also the Director of Coaching.
+Folsom Lake Surf is located in Folsom, CA.